 Reto Rutz, Managing Director of valantic CEC in St. Gallen (Switzerland), which specializes in digital commerce solutions, is certain of one thing: “In 2021, thanks to the increasing popularity of new experiential worlds such as virtual and augmented reality, voice and gesture control, and smarter AI-supported assistants, the interaction between people and digital systems will change again.
 We are currently developing prototypes to give customers a completely different, expanded shopping experience with augmented reality.
 This way, for example, additional information such as product variants, prices, and customer ratings will be added to the product virtually via mobile devices.
 At the same time, the online and offline shopping experiences are merging with one another.
 In stores, which provide 24/7 access, shopping, in-store navigation, and pick-ups.
 And of course the use of voice assistants, artificial intelligence, and multi-sensory interfaces such as wearables will also be a factor here,” says the digital experience specialist Rutz.

 According to analyses by Gartner, hyperautomation was already one of the most important strategic trends this year.
 Hyperautomation includes the possibility of the complete automation of steps, among other things by using machine learning and AI.

 Rüdiger Hoffmann, Managing Director and digitalization specialist at the valantic subsidiary Linkit says, “surely we will still be a few years’ development away from ‘real’ artificial intelligence in 2021.
-However, many companies are already using AI predecessors such as Robotic Process Automation to automate simple workflows that are still handled manually based on algorithms and rules.”
+However, many companies are already using AI predecessors such as RPA (Robotic Process Automation) to automate simple workflows that are still handled manually based on algorithms and rules.”
 Hyperautomation may be the next development on many CIOs’ plan, according to Hoffmann, in order to implement the continuous automation of complex business processes.